 Secular Organizations for Sobriety

-Too much God in your 12-step meetings?
-Secular Organizations for Sobriety (SOS) aims to provide an alternative, giving you all the same support in recovery that you would find in Alcoholics Anonymous or Narcotics Anonymous but without the requirement of accepting any version of a Higher Power in order to begin.
+If you’re uncomfortable with the spiritual nature of 12-step groups, Secular Organizations for Sobriety (SOS) aims to provide an alternative, giving you all the same support in recovery that you would find in Alcoholics Anonymous or Narcotics Anonymous but without the requirement of accepting any version of a Higher Power in order to begin.

 Secular Organizations for Sobriety Quick Facts